modern-web-application-uw19/week2-assignment/README.md

 ## Bonus tasks

-* Make each card clickable.
+* Make each of the cards clickable.
 Upon clicking a card, the browser should open the link for the article.
 * Make each bookmark component clickable.
 Upon clicking a bookmark, the bookmark icon should turn green.
 Clicking the bookmark again will reset to the original state (no color).